aaronparker/fslogix/docs/PROFILE.md

----
-title: "Profile Cleanup script"
+# Profile Cleanup script"

-keywords: fslogix
-tags: [containers]
-sidebar: home_sidebar
-permalink: profile.html
-summary: Script to cleanup the contents of FSLogix Profile Containers.
----
+!!! warning "Warning"
-{% include important.html content="Caveat Emptor - this script will **DELETE** target files and folders.
+  This script will **DELETE** target files and folders.
 Be certain that the targets listed in the XML are OK to be removed.
-Test and test again before putting the script into production." %}
+Test and test again before putting the script into production.

 ## Profile Capacity Management